 The ASC fee schedule is modeled after the Outpatient Prospective Payment System (OPPS).
-ASC rules for modifier 50/51 application are different from CPT standard.
+ASC rules for the application of modifier 50/51 are different from CPT standard.

 When submitting a claim for multiple procedures, submit the primary procedure as the first procedure code.
-Use modifier 51 in the first modifier position and subsequent procedures including exempt and add on codes.
+Use modifier 51 in the first modifier position on subsequent procedures, including exempt and add-on codes.
 If modifier 51 is missing on secondary and subsequent procedures that should be stepped down, PacificSource may deny the claim as billed in error and request a correction or a modifier 51 to be appended to indicate multiple procedures.